bolcer/FXPassThrough/docs/Project_Report.md

 ## [1] ""
 ```

-The regression result on general data shows us the change in exchange rate in both `t-1` and `t` do not have significant affect on consumer price inflation.
+The regression result on general data shows us the change in the exchange rate in both `t-1` and `t` do not have a significant affect on consumer price inflation.
 In this data, we cannot find enough evidence to believe any relationship between exchange rate and consumer price index.

-However, our hypothesis is if the exchange rate shocks does any affect on the consumer price index.
-Therefore we should use the following regression for the periods where `fx_change` is bigger than zero which means where Turkish Lira depreciated agaings US Dollars.
+However, our hypothesis is if the exchange rate shocks have any affect on the consumer price index.
+Therefore we should use the following regression for the periods where `fx_change` is bigger than zero which means where Turkish Lira depreciated against US Dollars.

 $cpi_{t} = \beta_0 + \beta_{1}*  + \beta_{2}* fxchange_{t} +\epsilon$